cutranslator

 Where it comes from

+Sirloin Tip: Also called the knuckle.
+A lean, moderately tender cut from the front of the round, near the sirloin.
+Used for roasts, kabobs, and stir-fry.
+Not from the sirloin despite the name. (round, Front of the rear leg, between sirloin and round).
 Top Sirloin: A large, lean cut from the hip section.
 The top sirloin butt (NAMP 184) is the main muscle group.
 Versatile — grilled as steaks, roasted whole, or cut into kabobs.
 Moderate tenderness with good beefy flavor.
 Not to be confused with sirloin cap (coulotte/picanha) which sits on top of it. (sirloin, Upper hip, above the sirloin cap (coulotte) and behind the short loin).
-Tri Tip: A triangular cut from the bottom sirloin (tensor fasciae latae muscle).
-Popularized by Santa Maria-style California BBQ.
-Lean with a pronounced grain that changes direction.
-Best grilled whole to medium-rare and sliced against the grain. (sirloin, Bottom sirloin, triangular muscle at the base of the sirloin near the flank).

-In menus and butcher shops it is often discussed next to Sirloin Cap, and Tri Tip.
+In menus and butcher shops it is often discussed next to Tri Tip, Top Sirloin, and Inside Round.

 What it's called in other countries